thms/alive/README.md

 ## TODO
-distraction
-dodge & cloak
+cloak attack increases
 all abilities
-critical chance
-strategies refactor: use name space, base class, and the ability to look into the match and both Dinosaurs
-Strategies: learn the best strategy through unsupervised learning Resistances
+Strategies: learn the best strategy through unsupervised learning (reinforcement learning, Q-Table ...)
+Resistances
+Implement boost calculations
-Refactor model into two parts: generic Dinosaur info, e.g. abilities, health, etc, and player specific , e.g. level, boosts Include counter attacks in rounds
+Refactor model into two parts: generic Dinosaur info, e.g. abilities, health, etc, and player specific , e.g. level, boosts Implement counter attacks

+Implement swap in abilities
 Replace graphviz with d3.js for rendering outcome of matchups (dendrogram might be better?)
-Think about using document style db, rather than relational for this project, might make things simpler.
-Add Boosts
 Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match 4:4 matches
 On escape abilities get triggered by the attempt to swap out from self or other Swap in abilities activation for 4:4 matches
-Use forward looking evaluation as a strategy

 ## DONE